 If you need to (1) turn on auto-tagging in your AdWords account for purposes other than Analytics tracking and (2) wish to use manual tagging for Analytics, then you must enable the following setting to avoid data discrepancies:

-- Select the Allow manual tagging (UTM values) to override auto-tagging (GCLID values) checkbox.
+- Under Advanced Settings, select the Allow manual tagging (UTM values) to override auto-tagging (GCLID values) checkbox.